SerenityOS/serenity/Base/usr/share/man/man7/boot_parameters.md

 * **`boot_prof`** - If present on the command line, global system profiling will be enabled as soon as possible during the boot sequence.
 Allowing you to profile startup of all applications.

-* **`disable_ide`** - If present on the command line, the IDE controller will not be initialized during the boot sequence.
-Leaving only the AHCI and Ram Disk controllers.

 * **`disable_physical_storage`** - If present on the command line, neither AHCI, or IDE controllers will be initialized on boot.

 * **`disable_ps2_mouse`** - If present on the command line, no PS2 mouse will be attached.